 But, have you missed the name of the pie?!
 If you can’t take this thing down in one fell swoop, I will gladly take over.

-- Then, remove from the heat and add cubed butter and vanilla.
+- Remove from the heat and add cubed butter and vanilla.
 Stir until butter is melted and mixture is smooth.

-- Finally, pour into a partially baked pie crust and finish baking in the the oven.
+- Pour into a partially baked pie crust and finish baking in the the oven until golden brown.

 See, I told you it was easy.
 In no time at all you can be sinking your teeth into this bad boy. 👇

-SAVE THIS SUGAR CREAM PIE TO YOUR PINTEREST BOARD!
+SAVE THIS SUGAR CREAM PIE RECIPE TO YOUR PINTEREST BOARD!

 Sugar Cream Pie, also known as Indiana or Hoosier Pie, is filled with a gloriously thick, creamy, vanilla custard, sprinkled with a dusting of cinnamon, and made with a handful of simple ingredients and easy steps.
 There are many ways to make Sugar Cream Pie, but this recipe is the absolute best, no-fail version!